 The Big Four accountancy firms–Deloitte, KPMG, PricewaterhouseCoopers, and EY U.K.–have increased their share of the U.K. audit market over the last year, even amid a series of accounting scandals, according to new report from the U.K.’s Financial Reporting Council.
 The research showed the Big Four now audit all the FTSE 100 companies.

 The latest edition of the FRC’s “Key Facts and Trends in the Accountancy Profession” published on Oct.
-28, 2019, reveals that the Big Four increased their combined “total fee income” by 4.7 percent to £10.95 billion ($14.08 billion) and “audit fee income” by 1.7 percent to £2.1 billion ($2.7 billion), according to the FRC.
+28 reveals the Big Four increased their combined “total fee income” by 4.7 percent to £10.95 billion ($14.08 billion) and “audit fee income” by 1.7 percent to £2.1 billion ($2.7 billion).
 By contrast, total fee income at non-Big Four public-interest entity (PIE) audit firms fell by 8.1 percent and “audit fee income” fell by 6.3 percent (compared to a three percent increase in 2016/17).